Stress is a reaction to changes or challenges in your environment.

 Of course, this does not apply for everyone.
 But for many children and adolescents with migraines, the migraine generator is charging by stress.
 Like this, a migraine attack is more likely to occur.

-Continue here.
-Check out what your stress level looks like right now and determine your stress score.
+Click below to continue and see what your stress level looks like right now, by determining your stress score.

-Go back here.
-You will find an overview of what you can do to prevent headaches.
+Click below to go back and review what you can do to prevent headaches.